cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### How do I connect to my cluster?

-We will provide you with a connection string for each region (or one region if its a single region cluster) as well as a global load balancer, a CA certificate, and your first database username and password.
+You can generate a connection string for each region (or one region if its a single region cluster) as well as a global load balancer, a CA certificate, and your database username and password.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
 For more details, see [Connect to Your Managed Cluster](managed-connect-to-your-cluster.html).

 ### What machines do you run your cluster on?